learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

 > $C = AB$

-The standard product of two matrices is not just a matrix containing element-wise product of the individual elements.
+The standard product of two matrices is not just a matrix containing the element-wise product of the individual elements.
 This type of operation is a _special case_ and is called the element-wise product, or the **Hadamard product**.

 ## Hadamard Product